Williamwenda/State-Estimation-and-Bias-Correction-for-a-nano-quadrotor/README.md

 the nano quadrotor was doing a circle and built our real dataset.
 All the codes, including data process, EKF without bias correction and EKF with bias correction, are provided.
 The final report is in IROS template.

+The Extended Kalman Filter codes with and without bias compensation are contained in folder "Extended Kalman Filter".
+The main code is Crazyflie_EKF.m.
+For code testing, please run "Crazyflie_EKF(1,1)" in matlab terminal.
+Notice, the Aerospace Toolbox from Matlab is needed for the quaternion calculation.